neileverette/Synthetic-Users-for-the-Design-Process/article.md

 [visual of different synthetic persona cards orbiting a central idea {AI suggestion}]

-**synthetic users help you think more broadly without slowing down**
+**Synthetic users help you think more broadly without slowing down**

 ---

-# what core personas you should create
+# What core personas you should create

 Here are some of my go-to profiles.